melfa/node-framework-load-test/README.md

 # Performance comparison for NodeJS web and database frameworks (ORM)

+**This branch is about node 6.
+For node 8 see master branch.**

-Goal is to compare performance of modern typescript frameworks (routing-controllers, nestjs, typeorm, objection) with fastest base performance (express, pg)
+Goal is to compare performance of modern typescript frameworks (routing-controllers, nestjs, typeorm, objection) with fastest base performance (express, pg).

 Web frameworks:
 * express 4.16.2 (comparison base)